Into the Dungeon

 A shudder tore through his frame.
 Guess there’s a reason most people don’t.

-Rin traced over the earth rune again with a finger.
+Rin traced over the water rune again with a finger.
 He could get one or two of these sigils somewhere on his body.
 If he sparked.
 If he survived.

 And that means going through that thing.
 He studied the ring properly.
 Other than the sigils, there wasn’t anything about it that looked inherently magical.
 No mist swirling about.
 No ominous sounds.
 No mystical surface inside the arc.
 It looked more like a decoration than anything else.